 5. Worry, Anticipation of Bad Things Happening, Performance Anxiety.

 Some people have a mental habit of finding the worst in a situation.
-Some always look for the worst case scenario.
+Some always look for the worst-case scenario.
 A minister at one of the churches I attended a few years back gave this good advice: “Pray the solution, not the problem.”
-People who can consciously take their mind off the bad and mentally play simulations of what they would rather have instead will soon create a new habit of looking for the best outcome.
+People who can consciously take their minds off the bad and mentally play simulations of what they would rather have instead will soon create a new habit of looking for the best outcome.

 This can be a subtle emotion and is often cumulative from years of disappointment, usually from childhood.
 The child who is promised a trip to the ballpark, the dance, or the zoo but cannot go due to the parents’ other obligations will often lose trust in the parents as well as other authority figures and spouses.
 Other disappointments such as not winning a contest, not being given a role in a play, not being accepted into medical school, going through bankruptcy, or missing an opportunity are often devastating.